philippgille/hello-netcoreapp/README.md

 It's configured to do the following:

-- Run the build script `build.ps1`, which produces `*.zip` archives for FDD and SCD, as well as a Chocolatey package
+1. Run the build script `build.ps1`, which produces `*.zip` archives for FDD and SCD, as well as a Chocolatey package
+2. If *Git tag* was pushed and the branch is `master`:
-- Deploy all artifacts to "GitHub releases"
+    - Deploy all artifacts to [this repository's GitHub Releases](https://github.com/philippgille/hello-netcoreapp/releases)
+        - > Note: GitHub recommends to prepend a "v" before the actual version number in the release name.

-- Deploy the Chocolatey package to the app's MyGet feed: [https://www.myget.org/feed/Packages/hello-netcoreapp](https://www.myget.org/feed/Packages/hello-netcoreapp)
+    - Deploy the Chocolatey package to [this app's MyGet feed](https://www.myget.org/feed/Packages/hello-netcoreapp)

 ### Locally